Where can I find out about whether or

 is the best Course Management System (CMS)?

-by American schools.
+used by American schools.
 The best CMS platforms in the world however finds among them a free system.
 Many professors,

 in fact the overwhelming majority who have experienced several systems prefer one over all others as do the students who have